ServiceManager class

 The service’s name in the SCM database, used by services.msc and sc.exe.
 String, no default.

-The name is what the SCM stores at HKLM\SYSTEM\CurrentControlSet\Services\<Name>; it is also the name Services.LaunchService, Services.ControlService, and Services.QueryStateOfService take as their ServiceName parameter.
+The name is stored at HKLM\SYSTEM\CurrentControlSet\Services\<Name> when Install is called.
+It is also the ServiceName argument that Services.LaunchService, Services.ControlService, and Services.QueryStateOfService accept.
 The same value is used for the SCM’s DisplayName — the package does not currently expose a distinct display name.

 SupportsPausing